Skip to content

 • Links to setup instructions

-Use the public status page as the source of truth for that reflector’s connection details.
-If a mode is not listed, assume it is not available unless the operator says otherwise.
+Use whatever the operator publishes, status page, dashboard, or plain documentation, as the source of truth for that reflector’s connection details.
+If a mode isn’t listed there, assume it isn’t available unless the operator says otherwise.

 Most users will follow this general process: